 Anteroposterior and lateral x-rays are useful.
-If there is a pain in the wrist and comminuted fractures, it is useful to request x-rays to compare them.
+If there is pain in the wrist and comminuted fractures, it is useful to request x-rays to compare them.
 CT scans ease planning in complex cases.

 Mason is a widely-used classification system.
 Type 1 is a nondisplaced fracture.
 Type 2 is displaced with one fragment fracture.
 Type 3 is a comminuted fracture.
 Johnston suggests Type 4to be any fracture with elbow luxation.
-Lately, Morrey has included to the classical description of joint fractures, those of neck, quantifying them to 30% approximately and displacements between 2 mm.
+Lately, Morrey has included the classical description of joint fractures, those of the neck, quantifying them to 30% approximately and displacements between 2 mm.

 Hotchkiss modifies the types mentioned above with ones by therapeutic criteria.
 Type 1 fractures are nondisplaced or mínimum displaced fractures (below 2 mm).
-Type 2 fracture have a partial head displacement that blocks the pronation and supination, and repairable with internal fixation.
+Type 2 fractures have a partial head displacement that blocks the pronation and supination, and repairable with internal fixation.
 Type 3 injuries are nonrepairable fractures with internal fixation.

 Treatment / Management

 Objectives are to achieve an appropriate range of motion with an early rehabilitation start, elbow and forearm stability, and to avoid immediate and long-term complications (arthritis).
-Aspects to keep in mind for therapeutical decision are patient-related and include age, bone quality, functional demand, comorbidities, fracture-related extension, location, displacement, and related injuries.
+Aspects to keep in mind for therapeutical decisions are patient-related and include age, bone quality, functional demand, comorbidities, fracture-related extension, location, displacement, and related injuries.

 Most isolated fractures.
-Indication for nondisplaced fractures, displaced with joint step under 2 mm, a joint surface condition under 30%, and angling under 30 degrees.
+Indication for non-displaced fractures, displaced with a joint step under 2 mm, a joint surface condition under 30%, and angling under 30 degrees.
 However, some authors extend the indication to all fractures which do not block the joint (test through anesthesia) in spite of their having further displacements that evolve toward non-strengthening, and the fragment is to be dried similarly.

 The local anesthesia test is used to search for mechanical occlusion which could determine surgical resolution.
 The initial immobilization may be carried out by plaster or sling in functional position.
 It is to be worn for two or three weeks and followed by an x-ray evaluation seven days later.